-These small, prolific pests are a common problem in Southeast Michigan, preying on local gardens at night and leaving serious damage by morning.
-The longer you let cutworms feast on your yard, the greater the threat to your home gardening and landscaping efforts, making it essential to eliminate them as soon as possible.
+These small, prolific pests are a common problem in Southeast Michigan.
+They prey on local lawns and gardens at night, leaving serious damage by morning.
+The longer you let cutworms feast on your yard, the greater the threat becomes to your home gardening and landscaping efforts.
+This makes it essential to eliminate them as soon as possible.

 Cutworms are either dull brown or grey in color and have soft, stout bodies.
 They tend to lie dormant during the day, but at night, they emerge from the soil and begin to feed.
 They focus on the stems of the plants they attack, gradually gnawing away at them until they cut the plants down entirely.
 They continue to attack garden plants until they mature into moths, at which point they cease to threaten your garden.

 As with most threats to your turf and garden, it’s better to prevent cutworms from ever attacking in the first place than to eliminate them after the fact.

 Not only do these tips prevent cutworms from attacking, but they can bolster your plants against a range of other pests and diseases.
 Cutworm control is thus a valuable part of a holistic lawn and garden care strategy, providing a solid foundation for your yard’s enduring health.

 As effective as these steps are, there is no foolproof way to prevent cutworm caterpillars from getting into your garden.
 This makes it important to have a backup plan for removing these insects if an infestation does manage to get going.

-- Yard Assessments- At the first sign of a cutworm problem, we will travel to your yard and assess it in detail.
+Yard Assessments- At the first sign of a cutworm problem, we will travel to your yard and assess it in detail.
 Not only does this help us rule out other sources of damage, but if you are dealing with cutworms, it lets us identify their exact locations.
 As a result, we will be able to eliminate them more quickly and precisely.

-- Grub Killer Applications- Once we know where the cutworms are, we use safe, effective larva killing products to eliminate them.
+Grub Killer Applications- Once we know where the cutworms are, we use safe, effective larva-killing products to eliminate them.
 We apply these products as precisely as possible in your yard, allowing us to destroy all hazardous insects while minimizing damage to other plants and the surrounding environment.
 Once we apply the products, you’ll need to water your lawn for about 60 minutes; after that, the insects should be gone within two days.

-- Proactive Prevention- Having eliminated the current cutworm threat, our cutworm control team will take proactive steps to stop future larvae from attacking your yard.
+Proactive Prevention- Having eliminated the current cutworm threat, our cutworm control team will take proactive steps to stop future larvae from attacking your yard.
 From removing weeds to carefully spacing new seedings, we leave few avenues for caterpillar attacks.

 Don’t leave your lawn vulnerable to one of the swiftest and most serious threats in Southeast Michigan.
 For more information on our larva control measures or to request a free estimate for your yard, contact Lush Lawn today.